BeakerDAO/sqrt/README.md

-# suft
+# sqrt
-Scrypto User-Friendly Test package
+The Scrypto Quick Rtm Testing package is a tool to easily test Scrypto packages using radix transaction manifests.

 # TODO for version 1.0
 - [ ] Deal with return of blueprint methods